Musashi1584/JediClass/JediClass/ReadMe.txt

 	[*]Force Heal (Heal allies or self with the force.
 Also removes negative status effects and revives bleeding out squadmates.)
 	[*]Bladestorm (Like vanilla)
 	[*]Force Drain (Drain the life of targets around you to heal yourself.
 Can also target civilians and squad mates.
 This shifts your force alignment to the dark side.)
 	[*]Lightsaber Reflect (Reflect the first incoming shot with your lightsaber to your nearest enemy.
-Replaces Lightsaber Deflect if present.)
+Replaces Lightsaber Deflect if present but grants a second reflect when the soldier has both perks.)
 	[*]Energy Absorption (You are skilled at absorbing incoming energy with the force.
 You are granted 5 energy shield points.)
 	[*]Force Choke (Telekintec strangle the victim with this dark force power from afar.
 Can also target civilians and squad mates.
 This shifts your force alignment to the dark side.)
 	[*]Force Protection (A power only achieved by high-rank Jedi, Force Protection made the bearer invulnerable to a wide range of attacks.
 The Jedi is immune to fire, poison, acid, and explosive damage.)